CSI4900/prj_smp/README.md

 -   Initializes Git Large File Storage (LFS): ```git lfs install```

--   Upgrade pip in the virtual environment: ```pip install --no-index --upgrade``` (--no-index is to download the available packages from the Alliance instead of from PyPI)
+-   Upgrade pip in the virtual environment: ```pip install --no-index --upgrade pip``` (--no-index is to download the available packages from the Alliance instead of from PyPI)

 -   Install the packages listed on the requirements.txt: ```pip install --no-index -r requirements.txt```